LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

    the modern era.
 Scala collections do not support operations like ``take()`` and ``drop()`` with 64-bit Int values.
 The  explanation for this is a bit beyond the scope here, but we have worked out 64-bit versions where we perform the Monte Carlo :math:`\pi` calculation in chunks.
-You can vist our repostory for these versions, which are a bit complex compared to the Int version.
-We hope future versions of Scala will evolve beyond 32-bit thinking but don't see this as a showstopper for  introductory teaching.
+You can visit our repository for these versions, which are a bit complex compared to the Int version.
+We hope future versions of Scala will evolve beyond 32-bit thinking but don't see this as a show stopper for  introductory teaching.
    (We also hope the friendly competition between F# and Scala, where F# supports Int64, will eventually make its way to Scala.